 Budget narrative information

-Provide a detailed account of each budget line item listed above for which you are requesting funding (for example, explain the roles and expenditures for personnel, types of training expenses, a breakdown of supports you will provide, etc.).
+Provide a detailed account of each budget line item listed above for which you are requesting funding.
+For example, explain the roles and expenditures for personnel, types of training expenses, a breakdown of supports you will provide, etc.

 Grant-funded personnel (e.g., salaries, wages, insurance, benefits):